skillrepos/diy-gen-ai/labs.md

 ```
 ![adding code](./images/dga46.png?raw=true "adding code")

-5. Now you can run your file by invoking it with python.
+5. Don't forget to save your file.
+Now you can run your file by invoking it with python.
 You'll see it start to download the files associated with the model.
 This will take a bit of time to run.
 ```
 python dgpt-med.py
 ```